How to Improve Kidneys Function Naturally

 DANDELION (TARAXACUM OFFIINALE)

-Dandelion, the ever-present yellow flower in our garden and yards, has a diuretic action that encourages the kidneys to work better.
+Dandelion, the ever-present yellow flower in garden and yards, has a diuretic action that encourages the kidneys to work better.
 It’s also chock-full of antioxidants and nutrients that heal, protect, and improve their function.

 The same research also found that dandelion protected against kidney damage as an antioxidant.
 It also helped protect the liver.